 2. The desire to receive rewards.

-Just like in your day-to-day basis life, the process of motivating crypto users in a token's ecosystem goes through these two actions.
+Just like in your day-to-day life, motivating crypto users in a token's ecosystem goes through these two actions.
 This means motivated users naturally will participate in critical network activities.

 For example, let's say you are a user of a blockchain network.
 This blockchain rewards you each time you confirm transactions just because the confirmed transaction helps the blockchain to operate more securely.